Trams in Trieste: The horse-drawn network

-After the creation of the first horse-bus routes in 1860, mostly by the firm "Cimadori", the first horse-drawn tram followed in 1876, organized by “Società Triestina Tranway (STT)”, a Belgian-owned society, also known as “Triester Tramway Gesellschaft” or “Societé de Tramways de Trieste”.
+After the creation of the first horse-drawn omnibus routes in 1860, mostly by the firm "Cimadori", the first horse-drawn tram followed in 1876, organized by “Società Triestina Tranway (STT)”, a Belgian-owned society, also known as “Triester Tramway Gesellschaft” or “Societé de Tramways de Trieste”.
 The first route, the “via Torrente-corsia Stadion-Boschetto” route, was inaugurated on March 30, 1876.
 In the later 1800s, the horse-drawn tram network was significantly increased.
 In 1900, its maximum expansion, the following routes were in service: